meteor/meteor/content/data-loading.md

 Meteor.subscribe('list/todos', list._id);
 ```

-Also note that we are careful to check the `listId` is a string as we expect, as described in the Security article.

 ### Organizing Publications

 It makes sense to place a publication in a package alongside the feature that it's targeted.
 For instance, sometimes publications provide very specific data that's only really useful for the view that they are developed for.
 In that case, placing the publication in the same package as the view code makes perfect sense.